marksherriff/cs3240-s24-website/syllabus.md

 ### Attendance
 {: .no_toc }
 * No attendance will be taken during the lectures sessions on Tuesdays and Thursdays.
-* We plan to record lectures most days and will make them available through Canvas.
+* We do not currently plan to record lectures.
+Recordings from previous semesters will be available for students who have to miss class.
 * Students should only attend the lecture section they have registered for due to room size restrictions.
 * Guided Practice activities will take place during announced class sessions.
 Some of these will be in-class only, while some can be done outside of class time.
 Also note that some Guided Practice activities _must_ be done in teams and cannot be done solo or even in pairs.
 Pay attention to the instructions.